-The Nominating Committee has responsibility for reviewing and reporting to the Board of Directors on matters of Board nominations.
+The Nominating Committee's primary responsibility is reviewing and reporting to the Board of Directors on matters of Board membership.
 This includes reviewing potential candidates and proposing nominees to the Board of Directors.
 The Nominating Committee operates under a written charter which is posted on the Company's website at corporate.publix.com/governance.
-During 2022, the Nominating Committee held one meeting and consisted of William E. Crenshaw, Howard M. Jenkins, Chairman, and Randall T. Jones, Sr. A majority of the committee members are not independent as defined by the rules of the New York Stock Exchange.
+During 2023, the Nominating Committee held one meeting and consisted of William E. Crenshaw, Howard M. Jenkins, Chairman, and Randall T. Jones, Sr. A majority of the committee members were not independent as defined by the rules of the New York Stock Exchange.
 In the opinion of the Board of Directors, each committee member has the ability to make objective decisions independent of management.
 All committee members attended the meeting of the Nominating Committee.